ETIMC/Report/typst/sections/Sprint 2.typ

   caption: [Test Setup for Sprint 2],
 ) <fig:sprint2setup>

 All participants demonstrated a clear enjoyment of musical engagement.
-Two individuals indicated prior familiarity with keyboard instruments, noting regular usage at home, while none had received formal music education through institutions such as music schools.
-Participants without previous experience in playing instruments expressed a curiosity and interest in learning.
+Two individuals reported prior familiarity with keyboard instruments, noting regular usage at home, while none had received formal music training.
+Participants without previous experience playing instruments expressed a curiosity and interest in learning.
 Across the board, testers described the product as intuitive, easy to navigate.
-No confusion or operational difficulties were reported during interaction with the prototype.
+No confusion or operational difficulties were reported during interaction with the prototype (@app:Sprint2Transcriptions).

 Various A/B tests were conducted.
-In one to determine which switch to use in the final rendition of the product, five of the six participants indicated a preference for the keyboard-style switches over those integrated into the breadboard configuration as seen in @fig:sprint2setup.
-Another test had the aim of determining the best placement of the NFC reader.
-Participants favored the positioning of the card reader on the right-hand side of the device.
+The first one was to determine which switch to use in the final rendition of the product.
+The choice was between something like the SKHH-1370651 switches @mouser_electronics_skhhbwa010_2025, and Nuphy low-profile mechanical keyboard switches in the MOSS style @nuphy_nuphy_2025.
+Here, five of the six participants indicated a preference for the keyboard-style switches over those integrated into the breadboard configuration as seen in @fig:sprint2setup.
+Another A/B test had the aim of determining the best placement hole to put an NFC card into, this was conducted with the paper prototype.
+Participants favored the positioning of the hole on the right-hand side of the device.
 Upon asking, it emerged that all participants were right-handed, raising the possibility of a handedness bias influencing the preference.
-Additionally, another interaction method was proposed by a participant, which included "swiping" the NFC card along the front panel.
+Additionally, another interaction method was proposed by a participant, which included "swiping" the NFC card along the front panel in the style of contactless payment options, or Rejsekort when travelling with public transport in Denmark.

 When asked about how to further incorporate visual feedback, all testers responded positively to the idea of incorporating LEDs, some specifying that color-coded placement near the buttons would be beneficial to enhance association with the pitch of notes as described in the following quote: #quote[Then you could have different colors, like, for the sounds.
 So if they were deep sounds, they could be dark blue, and if there were lighter ones, they could be light colors, like spring colors.
-The dark tones could then be winter colors.] (translated from Danish to English) #text(red)[reference to appendix].
+The dark tones could then be winter colors.] (translated from Danish to English) (@app:Sprint2Transcriptions).

-Durability was briefly addressed by one participant, who raised concerns about the potential for damage if inappropriate objects were inserted into the NFC slot #quote[Can you put other stuff into it? [...] so that it says kaboom?] (translated from Danish to English) #text(red)[appendix reference] or if the device were to be dropped #quote[But what about switches?
-What if they fall off if you accidentally drop it from the Eiffel Tower?] (translated from Danish to English) #text(red)[appendix reference].
+Durability was briefly addressed by one participant, who raised concerns about the potential for damage if inappropriate objects were inserted into the NFC slot #quote[Can you put other stuff into it? [...] so that it says kaboom?] (translated from Danish to English) (@app:Sprint2Transcriptions) or if the device were to be dropped #quote[But what about switches?
+What if they fall off if you accidentally drop it from the Eiffel Tower?] (translated from Danish to English) (@app:Sprint2Transcriptions).

 Interaction with potentiometers emerged as an area of concern as participants found them unintuitive and awkward to handle, largely due to their compact physical dimensions and the limited rotational range.
-Finally, the concept of collaborative play elicited uniformly positive reactions, with all testers expressing enthusiasm about a shared music-making experience.
+Finally, the concept of collaborative play elicited positive reactions, with all testers expressing enthusiasm about a shared music-making experience.
 However, one participant noted that simultaneous use of identical instrument sounds could lead to an uncomfortable auditory experience.

+Finally, one tester showed interest in the power supply options for the product.
+In response, two possibilities were presented: incorporating batteries or using a wired power connection.
+The tester indicated a preference for the wired option, as replacing batteries would become an inconvenience. #quote[Yes, but maybe I think it's a bit easier with a cord, you know.
+Batteries—you actually have to go out and buy them.] (translated from Danish to English) (@app:Sprint2Transcriptions).
+This was taken into consideration, as testers had difficulty creating beats with the product, which was partly observed to be because of WiFi latency problems.